dimaga/RoboND-Localization-Project/README.md

 My solution of https://github.com/udacity/RoboND-Localization-Project

-Detail writeup.pdf is available in the project root folder
+Detail writeup.pdf is available in the project root folder.

 To launch the project:
 1. Create your catkin workspace
-2. Git-clone this repository into ```./src/udacity_bot``` folder of your catking workspace
+2. Git-clone this repository into ```./src/udacity_bot``` folder of your catkin workspace
 3. ```catkin_make``` your workspace

-The project consists of two robots:
+udacity_bot package will then consist of two robots:
 * ```roslaunch udacity_bot udacity_world.launch``` will launch the environment with udacity_bot robot
 or
 * ```roslaunch udacity_bot my_bot.launch``` will launch the environment with my robot